FoundryVTT MCP Server - v0.11.0

 Diagnostic Tools (via AI assistant):

-• System Health: "Get the FoundryVTT system health status"
+• System Health: "Get the FoundryVTT system health status" (requires REST API module)

-• Error Analysis: "Diagnose recent errors and provide recommendations"
+• Error Analysis: "Diagnose recent errors and provide recommendations" (requires REST API module)

-• Log Search: "Search logs for 'connection' patterns in the last hour"
+• Log Search: "Search logs for 'connection' patterns in the last hour" (requires REST API module)

-# Test FoundryVTT connection
+# Test FoundryVTT is accessible

-curl http://localhost:30000/api/status
+curl http://localhost:30000

 # Check server logs